ljpatrick/marxpaint/docs/en/README.txt

                               (e.g., smudged, tinted, embossed, etc.)

-                              When using the Label tool (which was added to Tux Paint in version 0.9.22), the text 'floats' over the image, and the details of the label (the text, the position of the label, the font choice and the color) get stored separately.
+                              When using the Label tool (which was added to Marx Paint in version 0.9.22), the text 'floats' over the image, and the details of the label (the text, the position of the label, the font choice and the color) get stored separately.